-Blackening is a quick and straightforward method that produces moist fish encased in a flavor-packed casing.
-Although blackening is suited to outdoor grilling, you can also cook the fish in the oven or fried in a pan on the hob.
+Blackening is a quick and straightforward method that produces moist fish encased in a flavor-packed coating.
+Although blackening is suited to outdoor grilling, you can also cook the fish in the oven or fry it in a pan.

 As groupers are a reef-dwelling fish, they have the potential to be contaminated by toxins, which can lead to Ciguatera poisoning.
-Cooking the fish does won’t destroy these toxins.
-Your best option is to avoid getting sick is to check with the seller if he fish comes from a hotspot for Ciguatera.
+Cooking the fish won’t destroy these toxins.
+Your best option to avoid getting sick is to check with the seller if the fish comes from a hotspot for Ciguatera.
 Some problem areas include the Caribbean Sea, Hawaii, and coastal Central America.
 Source.

 A gulf grouper is a unique tasting, moist fish that is endemic to Mexico.
 It has a subtle, sweet flavor with less fishy taste than black grouper or gag.
 Its texture is dense but easily flakes apart.

 The grouper is one of the mildest tasting fish in the sea with very little taste.
 It is prized for its moist meat that easily flakes into big chunks once cooked.

 Grouper is considered to be a white fish, along with haddock, catfish, tilapia, and snapper.
 These species are considered mild in flavor and quick to cook.
 They are versatile fish that can be fried, baked, grilled, seared, broiled, or slow-cooked.

 Grouper is an excellent choice of fish for those that enjoy mild-tasting fish that’s moist and buttery.
 It’s relatively high oil content makes it a simple fish to avoid overcooking.